 Enterprises are rapidly adopting cloud infrastructure as a service (IaaS), platform as a service (PaaS), and function as a service (FaaS) to increase agility and accelerate innovation.
 Cloud adoption is so widespread that hybrid multi-cloud is now the norm.
-According to RightScale, 81% of enterprises are executing a multi-cloud strategy, while 451 Research predicts that over two-thirds of enterprises will operate a hybrid multi-cloud environment by 2019.
+According to RightScale, 81% of enterprises are executing a multi-cloud strategy.

 As enterprises migrate applications to the cloud or build new cloud native applications, they are also maintaining traditional applications and infrastructure.
 Over time, the balance will shift from the traditional tech stack to the new stack, but new and old will continue to coexist and interact.

 Different cloud platforms have different features and benefits, technologies, levels of abstraction, price, and geographic footprints, that make them suitable for specific services.
 Enterprises started with a single cloud provider but quickly embraced multiple clouds resulting in highly distributed application and infrastructure architectures.

 The result of hybrid multi-cloud is bimodal IT—the practice of building and running two distinctly different application and infrastructure environments.
 Enterprises need to continue to enhance and maintain existing relatively static environments while also building and running new applications- scalable, dynamic software defined infrastructure in the cloud.

 Putting traditional IT to one side for a moment to focus solely on multi- cloud platforms, the frequent output is monitoring-tool proliferation resulting from teams operating in siloes despite critical interdependencies between services running across clouds.